Origins of the American Civil War: Slavery

+Differences in population

 By the mid-19th century the United States had become a nation of two distinct regions.
-The free states in New England, the Northeast, and the Midwest had a rapidly growing economy based on family farms, industry, mining, commerce and transportation, with a large and rapidly growing urban population.
+The free states in New England, the Northeast, and the Midwest had a rapidly growing economy based on family farms, industry, mining, commerce, and transportation, with a large and rapidly growing urban population.
 Their growth was fed by a high birth rate and large numbers of European immigrants, especially from Ireland and Germany.
 The South was dominated by a settled plantation system based on slavery; there was some rapid growth taking place in the Southwest (e.g., Texas), based on high birth rates and high migration from the Southeast; there was also immigration by Europeans, but in much smaller number.
 The heavily rural South had few cities of any size, and little manufacturing except in border areas such as St. Louis and Baltimore.
 Slave owners controlled politics and the economy, although about 75% of white Southern families owned no slaves.

 Overall, the Northern population was growing much more quickly than the Southern population, which made it increasingly difficult for the South to dominate the national government.
-By the time the 1860 election occurred, the heavily agricultural Southern states as a group had fewer Electoral College votes than the rapidly industrializing Northern states.
+By the time of the 1860 election, the heavily agricultural Southern states as a group had fewer Electoral College votes than the rapidly industrializing Northern states.
 Abraham Lincoln was able to win the 1860 presidential election without even being on the ballot in ten Southern states.
 Southerners felt a loss of federal concern for Southern pro-slavery political demands, and their continued domination of the federal government was threatened.
 This political calculus provided a very real basis for Southerners' worry about the relative political decline of their region, due to the North growing much faster in terms of population and industrial output.